lukehinds/gotroot.github.io/_posts/2016-06-14-ttyrec-ttygif.md

 subtitle: Using ttyrec & ttygif
 ---

-I recently needed to record some terminal actions, as a back up for a demo I planned to present.
-I was already aware of asciicinema, but found that the lack of full screen mode, meant it came up short for my needs.
+I recently needed to record some terminal sessions, as back up for a demo I planned to present.
+I was already aware of asciinema.org, but found that the lack of full screen mode, meant it came up short for my needs.

-In the end I went for a combination of the very old ttyrec application, with its resulting recording converted into GIF format using ttygif.
+In the end I went for a combination of the very old ttyrec application, with its result recording, converted into GIF format using ttygif.

 An example of the sort of result you can get:

 ![demogif](https://raw.githubusercontent.com/lukehinds/lukehinds.github.io/master/img/tty.gif)

-* Note: If you zoom your browser in (mouse wheel), you will see the resolution improves a lot (good enough) for a full screen presentation.
+* Note: If you zoom your browser in (mouse wheel), you will see the resolution improves, which is good enough for a full screen presentation.

 ## Building ttyrec

+* Note: ttyrec has not been maintained since 2006, but then again, not a lot has changed to the tty code in the kernel, so it works fine.
+I just had to patch the code to work on Fedora.
+With other dists, your mileage may vary.

 Download the latest (2006!) version of ttyrec